Plaid go on the attack

 Leanne Wood's attack on UKIP has generated many of the headlines today but her attack on Labour was arguably more significant.

-Let me remind you about she said: "Labour's poor performance threatens the very future of devolution."
+Let me remind you about what she said: "Labour's poor performance threatens the very future of devolution."

 I can't remember her going as far as that in criticising the Labour Welsh government.